The best limescale inhibitor?

 dosed with phosphate particles.
 This is meant to suspend the calcium particles.
 Unfortunately,

-the dosing valve becomes clogged with phosphate very quickly after fitting - thus
+the dosing valve becomes clogged with phosphate very quickly after fitting -

 In our experience, do they work?